Yanethrojas01/Novahostv2/README.md

-# VMForge
+# Novahost

-VMForge is a modern web application for managing virtual machines across Proxmox and vSphere environments.
+Novahost is a modern web application for managing virtual machines across Proxmox and vSphere environments.
 It provides a unified interface for creating, monitoring, and managing VMs across different hypervisor platforms.

 ## Features